ankowals/saf/README.md

 For logging purposes log4j2 library is used.

-For BDD cucumber-jvm library is used.
+For BDD cucumber-jvm and junit libraries are used.

 For reporting purposes allure library is used.